 For step 3, we introduce a remote triggering mechanism at the distant (D_1) screen that can change the setup very fast (ie. by opto-electronics) to detect or erase the which-way path.
-The remote triggering mechanism, would be activated by a normal signal that travels at the speed of light.
+The remote triggering mechanism, would be activated by a normal (ie. radio) signal that travels by c.